monastyrskyy/monastyrskyy.github.io/_posts/2018-11-01-collegescorecards2.md

 |       |Max    |129615  | |       |Max    |100011  |
 |       |NA's   |734     | |       |NA's   |728     |

-<div style="text-align:center"><img src="{{ site.url }}{{ site.baseurl }}/images/2.college_scorecards/2.grad_vs_undergrad_v2.png" alt="Graduate vs Undergraduate Populations"></div><br/>

 To dive a little deeper into the data, we will now explore the relationship between graduate and undergraduate populations at each school.
-The graph on the left explores the relationship between undergraduate and graduate student populations.
-It appears that the two measures tend to be positively correlated, or in other words, schools with higher populations of undergraduates tend to have higher populations of graduate students.
+The graph below explores the relationship between undergraduate and graduate student populations.
+It appears that the two measures tend to be positively correlated, or in other words, schools with higher populations of undergraduate students also tend to have higher populations of graduate students.
 Overall, there are about 5.5 times more undergraduates than graduate students across all schools and all 5 years 2012-2016.
 As expected, despite there being more undergraduate students than graduate students on average, there are some schools that are the opposite.
 Urshan Graduate School of Theology, Charlotte School of Law, Daoist Traditions College of Chinese Medical Arts are some of the schools that have more graduate students than undergraduate students.
 The trend appears to be that professional and graduate only schools have more graduate students than undergraduate.

+<div style="text-align:center"><img src="{{ site.url }}{{ site.baseurl }}/images/2.college_scorecards/2.grad_vs_undergrad_v2.png" alt="Graduate vs Undergraduate Populations"></div><br/>

 ## Programs